 There are at least 20 profiles available for H.264.
 However, most of those are very specialized.
 Most encoding software only uses a small number of these profiles.
 These more commonly-used profiles are:

 The baseline profile uses only the older, most widely-supported compression features of H.264.
 This means that video compressed using the H.264 codec, the baseline profile will be compatible with almost all devices.
 This includes older and low-power devices.
 However, the tradeoff is that file sizes will be larger.
+Please also note, that the baseline profile is not a supported setting for the Dacast OVP and will break your stream.

 The main profile applies some additional encoding features of the H.264 family.
 This requires more processing power and memory on the decoding side.
 Old or low-powered devices (such as tablets or smartphones made more than 5-8 years ago) may not be able to decode this video.
 However, file sizes are smaller.